tobo37/ImageMami/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## Duplicate training

+When reviewing duplicate files in the **Duplicate** view you can now mark each file as *Keep*, *Delete* or *Unknown*.
+These decisions are stored in `training.json` inside the application's data directory.
+The stored information can later be used to train an AI model on how you handle duplicates.